 Costas Candies and Restaurant is one place you don’t want to miss out on during the Owatonna trip.
 So far, the restaurant has been awarded local trophies in three categories:

-- Number 21 among the Top rated restaurants in Owatonna MN
+- Number 21 among the Top rated restaurants in Owatonna

-- Number 10 among the most reviewed coffee shops in Owatonna MN
+- Number 10 among the most reviewed coffee shops in Owatonna

-- Number 4 among the Top rated coffee shops in Owatonna MN
+- Number 4 among the Top rated coffee shops in Owatonna

 The family-owned business was opened in 1919 by George Boosalis as a candy kitchen.
 Since then, the company has created hand-made candies for over a century, including creams, turtles, and delectable truffles.